openshift-labs/learn-katacoda/operatorframework/helm-operator/intro.md

 ## Comparing a Helm-based Operator to a Go-based Operator

-A powerful feature of an Operator is to enable the desired state to be reflected in your application.
-As your application gets more complicated and has more components, detecting these changes can be harder for a human, but easier for a computer.

-The Helm-based Operator built from the Operator SDK is designed to be simple: it listens for changes to your custom resources and pushes that configuration down to the objects via the chart and the templated values.
+A Helm-based Operator built from the Operator SDK is designed to be simple: it listens for changes to your custom resources and pushes that configuration down to the objects via the chart and the templated values.
 Because this action is top down, the Operator is not taking a deep look at each individual object field, such as the labels on a specific Pod or a value within a ConfigMap.
 If one of these is changed manually, the Operator should not overwrite that value with the desired state until the next time the custom resource is changed.
 Most of the time this should not be an issue, and can be controlled with RBAC policy.

 A Go-based Operator built from the Operator SDK is written with a programming language at your disposal to help power deeper introspection into not just the Custom Resource, but the Pods, Services, Deployments and ConfigMaps that make up your app.
 As an Operator author, you can check how any field from your desired state matches with the running configuration and reset it as part of the Operator’s reconciliation loop.
 A G-based Operator can also quickly revert change that is core to the operation of the application.